labmaster-kc/CryptoBlocker/README.md

 <b>ExceptionList.txt</b>

 The Exclude list will effectively allow all patterns to be written to the path that you specify.
 In most cases, you would rather allow a few select pattersn to be written to a path.
 As well, you might want to allow different patterns in different paths.
 In this case, you can create a JSON file named <tt>ExceptionList.txt</tt> and add the name, path, and patterns.
 An example <tt>ExceptionList.txt</tt> is provided.
-Don't forget to escape backslashes in the path, and make sur eyou have commas in the right places for multiple entities.
+Don't forget to escape backslashes in the path, and make sure you have commas in the right places for multiple entities.

 <b>Disclaimer</b>